aubreypc/cs203-S2019-conduct/README.md

 course on Product Engineering Processes](http://web.mit.edu/2.009/www/codeOfEthics/codeOfEthics.html).

-Make sure that explain how the team will handle infractions of the conduct guide.
+Make sure that you explain how the team will handle infractions of the conduct guide.
 Finally, once you are finished with this conduct guide, please update the README as necessary.
 You must also ensure that the conduct guide aligns with the assessment sheet.